 All this is not necessarily inconsistent.
 But it may have been alluded to in some fashion what would happen to Picard's artificial heart under such unusual circumstances.
 Moreover, especially Picard with a Borg heart would have opened interesting story opportunities.

-Data's time at the Academy In "Encounter at Farpoint, Part II" Data tells Riker that his rank as lieutenant commander isn't honorary, and that he graduated "class of '78, probability, mechanics, and exobiology."
+In "Encounter at Farpoint", Data tells Riker that his rank as lieutenant commander isn't honorary, and that he graduated "Class of '78, probability, mechanics, and exobiology."
+What is that supposed to mean?
 "Class of '78", as in "2278"?
 It seems so at the time of the pilot episode.
-In contrast, the later episodes "Datalore" and "Brothers" clearly establish that Data must have been built by Noonien Soong around 2335.
+In contrast, the later episodes "Datalore" and "Brothers" unmistakably establish that Data must have been built by Noonien Soong around 2335.
 So what could Data have meant by "Class of '78"?

 The year of "Encounter at Farpoint" is 2364.
 Even if at the time the episode was being produced Data was really meant to be that old, it would be a stretch.
 85 years in Starfleet and still lieutenant commander?
 On the other hand, Data will not be promoted for some 15 years after the beginning of TNG, which may have to do with him being an extremely long-lived android.
-Anyway, "Class of '78" doesn't make sense.
-And "'78" can hardly denote anything else but a year.
-So we better ignore that isolated line about Data's year of graduation.
+Anyway, "Class of '78" doesn't make sense as a year.

-This assertion would have to be true for 20 generations (as suggested in the episode too), several of them still in a time of patriarchy on Earth when it was absolutely unthinkable and considered indecent, either for a mother not to marry or for a man to assume his wife's name.
+This assertion would have to be true for at least 20, perhaps as many as 30 generations, several of them still in a time of patriarchy on Earth when it was absolutely unthinkable and considered indecent, either for a mother not to marry or for a man to assume his wife's name.
 Moreover, Beverly, the modern and self-confident physician, would be the first in this long history to abandon her name!
 This is so exceedingly unlikely that it has to be untrue.
 Even if we presume that Ronin may have had an according influence on the "Howard women" (which also raises the question, was he procreative with human women?), some genealogist should have noticed this extreme oddity, and Beverly should have been aware of that (she knew Ronin's lamp was a very old family heirloom).
 Ronin may have simplified his statement, as he could hardly mention all the actually involved last names, and we can only presume that he was mistaken about the very first woman.
 Even anaphasic lifeforms may not have a perfect memory!
 We need to wonder anyway why Ronin obviously skipped Beverly's mother.
 This has to be another exception to his story.

-Side note The story of "Sub Rosa" bears a resemblance to The Witching Hour, part of a trilogy by Anne Rice about the Mayfair witches.
-In the Mayfair trilogy a spirit called Lasher has sexual relationships with the Mayfair women for 13 generations, starting in Scotland around 1650.
+Side note The story of "Sub Rosa" bears a striking resemblance to The Witching Hour, part of a trilogy by Anne Rice about the Mayfair witches.
+In the Mayfair trilogy a spirit called Lasher has sexual relationships with the Mayfair women for 13 generations, starting in Scotland around 1650, almost exactly as in Beverly's family history.
 The heiress wears an emerald necklace as Lasher's sign much like Beverly's lamp.
 But most interestingly the female members of the family keep their maiden name in order to obtain their heritage.
 The parallels to the Anne Rice novel are remarkable.
-However, it appears they are a mere coincidence.
+However, it is said to be a mere coincidence.
 The original story of the Trek episode came from freelance writer Jeanna F. Gallo, who is not the same person as Anne Rice and who had never read any Anne Rice novel.
 She sold the story to the production and was accordingly credited, with Jeri Taylor adapting it and Brannon Braga writing the screenplay.
 According to Star Trek: The Next Generation Companion Jeri Taylor too denies any connection to Anne Rice novels.